-The UMLAUF Sculpture Garden + Museum represents so much that is quintessentially Austin: superb art casually set in a shady garden of native Texas plants, a natural oasis near Barton Springs and only blocks from the heart of an urban capitol city.
+The UMLAUF Sculpture Garden + Museum represents so much that is quintessentially Austin: superb art casually set in a shady garden of native Texas plants, a natural oasis near Barton Springs and only blocks from the heart of an urban capital city.

 Originally containing small ponds used by soldiers to practice fly casting during the late 1930s and 1940s, these four acres were then forgotten for the next four decades, lost under dewberry vines and illicit dumping.

 In 1991, the property was transformed into a Sculpture Garden for the dozens of bronze and stone pieces given to the City of Austin by noted 20th century American sculptor, Charles Umlauf.
 There, art and nature meet in serene harmony.
 The Garden, with its waterfall and streams muffling the sounds of traffic, gives visitors a peaceful place in which to contemplate the sculptures or their own thoughts.
 As the seasons change, so does the natural environment around each sculpture.
-The Garden is welcoming and accessible in many different ways: Visitors in wheelchairs and parents with strollers use the gravel path laid out as a giant peace symbol; Children explore the grounds with Sculpture Safaris in-hand, lightly touching the gleaming bronzes waxed for the visually impaired*; Friends sit and talk on the secluded benches; The occasional dance or music performance is even more magical among the trees.
+The Garden is welcoming and accessible in many different ways: Visitors in wheelchairs and parents with strollers use the gravel path laid out as a giant peace symbol; Children explore the grounds with Sculpture Searches in-hand, lightly touching the gleaming bronzes waxed for the visually impaired*; Friends sit and talk on the secluded benches; The occasional dance or music performance is even more magical among the trees.